zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/White-Paper.rst

 Applications
 ------------

-In general, there are three types of applications on top of Ethereum.
+In general, there are three types of applications on top of Expanse.
 The first category is financial applications, providing users with more powerful ways of managing and entering into contracts using their money.
 This includes sub-currencies, financial derivatives, hedging contracts,